-Sahara deploys a cluster of machines based on images stored in Glance.
-Each plugin has its own requirements on image contents, see specific plugin documentation for details.
-A general requirement for an image is to have the cloud-init package installed.
+Sahara deploys a cluster of machines using images stored in Glance.
+Each plugin has its own requirements on the image contents (see specific plugin documentation for details).
+Two general requirements for an image are to have the cloud-init and the ssh-server packages installed.

-Sahara requires the image to be registered in the Sahara Image Registry in order to work with it.
+Sahara requires the images to be registered in the Sahara Image Registry.
 A registered image must have two properties set: